Mykal Moziah is a Jamaican born reggae artist who grew up in Kingston.

 Whilst at high school Mykal continued to perform and entered more national festivals for the school and it was during that time that he heeded the calling of Rastafari.
 Ever since his faith has grown stronger, with his music now expressing those values of peace, love and unity for all.
 Going by the name Rockstone he established himself as a Folk Rock Reggae artist, then his big music break in his home country came about when he entered the very first Red Label Wine song competition in Jamaica, representing Kingston and St Andrew at the grand final in Montego Bay.
-After that period he was offered an opportunity from Clarence Royes of GATW to travel to the UK and he met his uncle, a musician who lived in North London at the time.
+After that period he was offered an opportunity from Clarence Royes of GATW to travel to the UK.
+Mykal then met his uncle CB, a musician who lived in North London at the time.
 The first band that Mykal linked up with was the WTW Big Band which is uncle managed and played in.
 Mykal then moved to Birmingham in 1996, the second city of the UK.
 He found the city more spiritual and it was there he truly started to find himself as a musician and artist.

 The first band he founded was in 1998 called by his artist name which at the time was, “Rockstone”.
 In the year 2000 it evolved into Rockstone and the Y2K band.
 During this period Mykal was contributing to local communities in Birmingham such as Nechells, Newtown and Handsworth, coordinating music festivals and various community events.
 The band played in the West Midlands and up and down the UK doing various festivals such as Family Music Festival, Birmingham Arts Festival, Farmer Phil’s Festival in Shropshire and also supported Third World Band from Jamaica when they were touring Europe.
 Mykal was also doing his own radio show, a very inspiring and dynamic program called Kolcha Shock, which broadcasted in the city of Birmingham and also online globally.
 In 2007 the band was disassembled and Rockstone became “Mykal Moziah”.

 Now going by his new name, Mykal started to perform as a solo artist and carried on doing his Radio show Kolcha Shock.
 The radio show really supported the community in more ways than one and gave grassroots artists from the UK and around the world a platform to showcase their music and talent.
 Between 2013 and 2015 while living in Manchester UK and carrying on with his music and radio presenting.
-Mykal had to make a difficult but serious decision to focus his energy on his own music career and as a result he is currently signed to an independent record company by the name MF Records Spain.
-His debut album Irie Reggae Volume 1 was released in December 2015.
+Mykal had to make a difficult but serious decision to focus his energy on his own music career.
+His first album was produced by MF Records in Spain.
+The debut album Irie Reggae Volume 1 was released in December 2015.
 The subsequent years were followed up with two more albums, Irie Reggae Volume 2 and 3 for the same company.
 To date Mykal resides in Spain and is doing his own recordings with his REGGAEFONICS brand.
 He is also performing on the Benidorm scene, Costa Blanca Spain doing a reggae tribute show to Bob Marley.

 Mykal hopes that one day, through music, all humanity will realize that their true purpose is to live together regardless of differences and that life is a gift to be cherished by all.
 Mykal’s lyrics, songs and music is a true reflection of this message.